-Media Scheduling Request Form (web) and PDF for campus mail, drop-off, or fax: Use this form to request media items be sent to a designated off-campus delivery site for future use in classrooms and lecture halls or for pick-up at the Film and Video Collection service desk.
-Please note: Scheduling requests for videos need to be received by the Film and Video Collection at least seven days prior to the first scheduled use or show date.
-Materials needed within seven days of the use date can be checked out at the Film and Video Collection service desk on a walk in basis without scheduling.
+Media Scheduling Request Form (web) and PDF for campus mail, drop-off, or fax: Use this form to request media items be sent to a designated off-campus delivery site for future use in classrooms and lecture halls or for pick-up at the Film & Video Collection Service Desk.
+Please note: Scheduling requests for videos need to be received by the Film & Video Collection at least seven days prior to the first scheduled use or show date.
+Materials needed within seven days of the use date can be checked out at the Film & Video Collection Service Desk on a walk in basis without scheduling.

 Student Request to Schedule Media(PDF for campus mail, drop-off, or fax):

-Children under 18 years of age who are not University of Delaware students will not be permitted to use the Film and Video Collection viewing carrels, with or without a parent or guardian.
+Children under 18 years of age who are not University of Delaware students will not be permitted to use the Film & Video Collection viewing carrels, with or without a parent or guardian.

-Due to the short length of Film and Video Collection loan periods, Film and Video items may not be recalled.
+Due to the short length of Film & Video Collection loan periods, Film & Video items may not be recalled.
 Please monitor the Library catalog to learn when items are on shelf and available for circulation.
 Items needed for class use may be scheduled as described above.